 WHY FLIPPING PRE-CONSTRUCTION CONDOS IS APPEALING

-Before we get into the thick of it, let’s define the act of “flipping” a home.
+Before we get into the thick of it, let’s define the act of flipping a house.
 Investopedia defines house flipping as a real estate investment strategy.
 Also referred to as wholesale real estate investing, most people who purchase homes with the intention to flip have no desire to stay there and claim it as their own residence.
-Instead, they intend to make back their money (and then some) by selling it for a profit.
+Instead, they intend to make back their money (and then some) by selling it for a profit typically after holding the home for a period of time or by renovating it, essentially flippling the house interior.

-Another form of condo flipping is referred to as an assignment sale.
-This is where the buyer of a pre-construction condo sells their contract with the builder to a new buyer before officially taking possession.
-This can be beneficial for those who may not have the current funding to complete the sale; if it’s cheaper to assign the original contract over a new purchaser, then they’re getting out of a potential money loss situation.
+Another form of flipping is before construction has taken place.
+Typically condos, condo flipping prior to construction is referred to as an assignment sale.
+This is where a buyer purchases a condo on contract with the builder in the pre-construction phase typically 4 years prior to the building’s completetion.
+An assignment sale or flipping condos is where the buyer of a pre-construction condo sells their contract with the builder to a new buyer before officially taking possession.
+This can be beneficial for those who may not have the current funding to complete the sale; if it’s cheaper to assign the original contract over to a new purchaser, then they’re getting out of a potential money loss situation.

 Why do investors do this?